- Entry opens on Wednesday July 6, 2022 at 9:00 am. Entry will be limited to 50 runners.

 This event has a history of huge attrition.
 Perhaps many of those who sign up don’t recognize where the event is held, and how hard it is, until the last minute?
-In 2018, over 25% of the entrants dropped in the last week (82 down to 56).
+In 2018, over 25% of the entrants dropped in the last week.
 In 2017, over 40% of the entrants and wait listers ultimately dropped out of the field.
 2016 also had a lot of drops.
 So if you find yourself on the wait list, and you really do want to run this event, have faith, have patience.
 The odds are good that you will find yourself on the MMB entrants list once event week finally arrives.

 Note to everyone

 Again, since there is such a demand to run MMB, make sure you have fully absorbed the wheres, the whens, the hows of this race before you commit to enter.
 The Wild Oak Trailhead parking lot is about 2:30 to 3 hours of drive time during non-rush from the DC Metro area; it is about 2 hours from the Richmond area, and about 1 hour from Charlottesville.

 So now that you have read this far, and hopefully have a good sense of the nature of this event.
-If you are still interested in joining us for MMB, then look for the entry link here in the summer of 2021!
+If you are still interested in joining us for MMB, then look for the entry link here in early July of 2021!